itsrohanvj/itsrohanvj/README.md

 ### Hi there 👋
-I am Rohan, Undergraduate, major in Computer Science.
+I am Rohan, graduate, major in Computer Science.
 I love Python (!Snakes) and playing Table tennis.
 I am an hardcore football fan.

 ### 📲In this pandemic time we have to maintain strict social distancing but not online!
 #### Twitter : [![Twitter Follow](https://img.shields.io/twitter/follow/itsrohanvj?style=social)](https://twitter.com/itsrohanvj)